-The Make an API call step allows you to configure an API call out to another system, such as an internal CRM or ERP, or to push conversation details to an external endpoint, like Amazon Event Bridge or Google Analytics.
+The Make API call step allows you to configure an API call out to another system, such as an internal CRM or ERP, or to push conversation details to an external endpoint, like Amazon Event Bridge or Google Analytics.

 This article includes the following sections:

-To add a Make an API call step
+To add a Make API call step

-- Open the bot in Flow Builder.
+- Open the bot in bot builder.

 - Click the Add new icon where you want to insert the step, either at the end of a branch, or between two existing steps.